-Supervisors expect a bank's senior management to ensure that policies for categorising financial instruments on the balance sheet are consistent with the management of the financial instruments and with the valuation capabilities of the bank, both for accounting and regulatory purposes.
+Supervisors expect a bank's senior management to ensure that policies for categorising financial instruments on the balance sheet are consistent, insofar as possible, for accounting, regulatory and management purposes.
+Moreover, senior management should ensure that these policies are strictly aligned with the valuation capabilities of the bank.

 Supervisors expect that a bank will initially categorise and report financial instruments in financial reports in accordance with applicable accounting and regulatory reporting requirements.
-Senior management should ensure that the classification for both accounting and regulatory purposes is consistent with the way the bank measures and manages risk.
-Any significant differences in categorisation for the measurement and management of risk and that necessary for the applicable accounting framework should be well documented and approved by senior management and appropriate board level committees.
+Senior management should ensure that the classification for accounting, regulatory and risk management purposes are consistent insofar as possible.
+Any significant differences in categorisation for the measurement and management of risk and that necessary for the applicable accounting framework should be well documented and approved by senior management and advised to the appropriate board level committees.

 Supervisors acknowledge that a bank's strategy and therefore the management of financial instruments may change based on changes in economic conditions.
 In these circumstances, any subsequent reclassification of financial instruments should be made under the control of the bank's senior management and appropriate board level committees and strictly in accordance with accounting requirements.
 When financial instruments are transferred into another portfolio, the accounting and regulatory capital requirements of this portfolio should be strictly applied.
-Classification and reclassification practices should not be used with the view to achieve a particular result.
+Classification and reclassification practices should not be used with the view to circumvent accounting requirements in order to achieve a particular result.
 Of particular importance is the specific information related to reclassifications (eg reasons and impacts) that should be disclosed in accordance with accounting rules.

 Senior management should ensure that appropriate control policies and practices are in place as regards classification and any subsequent reclassification of financial instruments.
-Moreover, senior management should ensure that internal policies related to classification and reclassification of financial instruments are applied consistently over time and within a
+Moreover, senior management should ensure that internal policies related to classification and reclassification of financial instruments are applied consistently over time and within a group.
+The bank should, for instance, maintain documentation that supports the initial classification and any subsequent transfers between asset categories.